human3/searchf/DEV.md

 ![Package badge](https://github.com/human3/searchf/actions/workflows/python-package.yml/badge.svg)
 ![Pylint badge](https://github.com/human3/searchf/actions/workflows/pylint.yml/badge.svg)

+The code in this project tries to abide by the following principles:

+- Simplicity comes first
+- Don't Repeat Yourself
+- no-use-before-define

 ## How to run the application?

 If working from the sources (ie not an installed package), the application can be launched as a module: